Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 On the other hand, it helps you establish a positive customer relationship.

-And you should be doing the same thing at the consideration stage.
-Learn about your customers!
+And you should be doing the same thing at the consideration stage, learning about your customers too.

 You can do so with targeted content, personalized to what attracted your subscribers in the first place.